lextudio/sharpsnmp_docs/pro/tutorials/assembly-full-guide.rst

 #.
 Modify ``snmptranslate.csproj`` and ``Tests.csproj`` to use ``SharpSnmpPro.Mib`` as package reference, instead of ``SharpSnmpPro.Mib.Trial``.
 #.
 Modify ``sharpsnmppro.txt`` following the instructions in the email.
 #.
 Remove ``TRIAL`` from "Conditional compilation symbols", which then enables Full version only test cases.

-.. note:: For 1.2 release, the following changes need to be made,

-  #.
-Remove the original reference to ``SharpSnmpPro.Mib.Trial.dll``.
-  #.
-Add a new reference to ``SharpSnmpPro.Mib.dll``.
-  #.
-Modify ``sharpsnmppro.txt`` following the instructions in the email.
-  #.
-Remove ``TRIAL`` from "Conditional compilation symbols", which then enables Full version only test cases.

 Related Resources
 -----------------